jheffat/DPJ/README.md

 - No Overwrites: Files will not be altered if the provided passphrase is incorrect.
 - Hash Verification: A post-decryption hash ensures that the data was correctly restored.

+## 📜 License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🙌 Acknowledgements
+DPJ(Data protection Jeff), was my first encryption app crafted in QBasic(CLI) and Visual Basic(GUI) between 2003–2007.
+This project is a modern revival with more power, speed, and security, thanks to the powerful language PYTHON.